ConnectedLib/connectedlib10/modules/communitymapping/index.md

 	<li>Understand what to do with a completed community asset map (<a href="{{site.url}}{{site.baseurl}}/introduction/section-4.md">Section 4: Now What</a>).</li>
 </ul>

+**Learning Aid: Community mapping KWL

+Complete this worksheet by first describing your experience (if any) with community mapping.
+Then create a list of what you already know (the K in KWL) about community mapping.
+In the second column, write down what you want (W) to learn in this module.
+You’ll fill out the last column, what you learned (L) when you have completed this module.

 ### How to Use This Module

 This module is made up of sections, which can be accessed from the drop-down menu at the top of the page.